theo-armour/ucsf2/succeed-study-supplement/pages/succeed-web-site-comments.md

 I can understand eating whole grains in preference to eating white bread and other starches.

-But I do not understand the push for eating whole grains if you are getting your carbs through vegetables, nuts with a portion or two of rice per day
+But I do not understand the push for eating whole grains if you are getting your carbs through vegetables, nuts with a portion or two of rice per day,

 ## Track

 You should not have to press the save button.
 Whatever you click should be the value.
-It should not take 24 clicks to fill in one day of date - plus six more clicks to double check all the values
+It should not take 24 clicks to fill in one day of date - plus six more clicks to double check all the values.

+I made my own online spreadsheet - much faster entry and results much more easily visible

 ## Eat Well